More about AWS Migration

-- What is AWS Storage Gateway
+- What Is AWS Storage Gateway?

-- AWS Storage Gateway pricing
+- AWS Storage Gateway Pricing

 What Is AWS Storage Gateway?

-The AWS Storage Gateway is a storage solution that you deploy on-premises, and allows you to integrate Amazon cloud storage with on-premise storage systems, creating a hybrid storage environment.
+Amazon Storage Gateway is a storage solution that you deploy on-premises, and allows you to integrate Amazon cloud storage with on-premise storage systems, creating a hybrid storage environment.

 You can deploy Storage Gateway and allow on-premise systems to access Amazon services like S3, Glacier, and EBS.
 It can also allow Amazon services to access on-premise resources, so that Amazon services for machine learning, monitoring, logging, etc. can be applied to data that is stored on-premises.